Security Deposit Withholding Dispute Calculator

 Tip: keep a short note beside your numbers explaining why you chose them.
 If the landlord disputes one deduction, you can adjust only the withheld amount and instantly see the effect on the estimate.

-The calculator uses the same simplified logic as the JavaScript on this page.
-First it decides what the base damages are.
-Then it adds any extra amount created by the statutory multiplier and any extra amount from the bad-faith selection.
-The base is capped at the deposit amount when a deposit is entered, because in an ordinary deposit dispute the amount wrongfully withheld usually cannot exceed the deposit that was actually paid.
+This calculator follows the same simplified logic as the JavaScript on this page.
+First it identifies the base withholding amount.
+Then it adds any amount created by the statutory multiplier and any extra amount triggered by the bad-faith selection.
+When a deposit amount is entered, the base is capped at that deposit so the estimate stays tied to the money actually posted at move-in.

 - Base damages =

 min(Withheld, Deposit).
-If the deposit is blank or zero, the tool uses the withheld amount as the base so you can still test scenarios. - Statutory multiplier damages =
+If the deposit field is blank or zero, the calculator uses the withheld amount as the base so you can still test a scenario. - Statutory multiplier damages =

 (Multiplier − 1) × Base - Bad-faith add-on =